sel4devkit/sel4devkit-manual/src/src/install_and_configure/building_uboot_manually.md

 8. Builds and executes `imx-mkimage` configured for the i.MX8MQ SoC in 'headless' mode.

-[^note]: To facilitate [offline use of the developer kit](./devkit_offline_use.md), these steps are factored into the `clone.sh` and `build-offline.sh` scripts called by `build.sh`.
+[^note]: These steps are factored into the `clone.sh` and `build-offline.sh` scripts called by `build.sh`.

-The build steps, if successful, result in a binary named `flash.bin` which is suitable for booting the MaaXBoard if placed in a specific location on an SD card as documented within the section [Manually writing U-Boot to an SD card](./writing_uboot_to_sd_card.md).
+The build steps, if successful, result in a binary named `flash.bin` which is suitable for booting the MaaXBoard if placed in a specific location on an SD card as documented within the section [partitioning the SD card](#partitioning-the-sd-card).

 ### Modifying the build script